amccollum/wings/README.md

 Usage
 -----

-The module just exposes one function, `wings.renderTemplate(template, data, links)`.
-When used with Ender, this function is aliased as `$.render`, which can also be called on selected elements.
+The module exposes a single function, `wings.renderTemplate(template, data, links)`.
+When used with [Ender](http://ender.no.de), this function is aliased as `$.render`, which can also be called on selected elements.
 In the latter case, the function takes two arguments, and the contents of the element will be rendered as the template and returned.

 Syntax
 ------